RoboSparrow/FlickrFeeds/README.md

 ## Why Feeds?

-Flickr has an extensive [REST API](https://www.flickr.com/services/api/DZ) but for this you need either oAuth or an api key, which makes it neccessary to pipe your requests through a server-side proxy.
+Flickr has an extensive [REST API](https://www.flickr.com/services/api/DZ) but for this you require either oAuth or an api key, which makes it neccessary to pipe your requests through a middleware or proxy.
-Via the public feeds you can access (limited) data without either of them.
+Via the public feeds you can access data without the need of a backend.

 @TODO: document .raw() and Data/DataItem methods